 The reason private space travel is taking off rather than government funded programs is because people travel for bragging rights.
 Today going to the Bahamas is accessible to many, but space remains virtually untapped.

 Spotify allows consumers to binge on music for a flat fee, however it is crucial to note that the musicians in this case significantly lose out on revenue.
-The reason these services have taken off however is because the record labels are still able to capitalize on the services.
+The reason these services have taken off however is because the record labels are still able to capitalize on the services as opposed to piracy.

 Violent video games such as Call of Duty and Grand Theft Auto are widely popular because they allow people to kill others virtually, doing something which is unspeakable in real life.
 Additionally Grand Theft Auto allows you to do virtually anything without risking serving a life sentence in prison.